anitejb/lightning/README.md

 Copyright (c) 2020 Anitej Biradar.
 Released under the MIT License.
 See [LICENSE](LICENSE) for details.

+Questions?
+Reach out to [lightning@anitejb.dev](mailto:lightning@anitejb.dev), and I'll try to get back to you lightning fast!

 ## Disclaimer
 Lightning is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Rutgers University, or any of its subsidiaries or its affiliates.